rowa0504/rowa0504/README.md

 He/Him

 ## ⚡ Fun fact:
-I’m studying programming and English in Cebu, Philippines — aiming to build apps that are both **useful** and **cool**, like "Petbook" for pet lovers 🐶🐱
+I’m studying programming and English in Cebu, Philippines — aiming to build apps that are both **useful** and **cool** like the app "Qhub" I'm making for the School BBS!

 ---